This section of Ch. 5 will cover the following topics:

 - Underlining is obvious: underlining.

 How do you use these marks?
-First, you can stop using underlining.
-The only thing underlined in a document these days is a link to a webpage or other online document.
-One exception is if you are writing a college assignment by hand; you can use underlining where you would normally use italics.
-But you really don’t need underlining for any other reason.
+First, stop using underlining.
+The only thing underlined in a document these days is a link to something online.
+(One exception: If you are writing by hand, you can use underlining on something you would normally italicize.)

-So all you need to know is how to use quotation marks and italics.
+So all you really need to know is how to use quotation marks and italics.

 Quotation marks (“ ”) enclose words to set them off from the rest of the text.
 Quotation marks are used three ways: